Guarapo/VRBasics/README.md

 ## To improve

-- Create a better Fade in/out after teleport
+- Add a better Fade in/out after teleport
-- Create a post processing that help vr sickness after use the joystick.
+- Add post-processing that prevents VR sickness after using the joystick.

 ## Folder Structure